The Mad Hatter Laughs Back

 All good fun of course, but I eventually got fed up with constantly making and repairing hats, so I decided to search again for hatters.
 In 2007 I decided to skip London and go straight to the Spanish.
 They could make the smaller 'Moderato' hats, but their mould could not accomodate the 50cm brim of the larger 'Fortissimo'.

-So I countered with; 'There must be some point at which it becomes economically viable to make a mould especially for me.'
+So I countered with, 'There must be some point at which it becomes economically viable to make a mould especially for me.'
 Which I guess is a nice way of saying 'How much?'
 To their credit they agreed to create a special mould, provided I ordered a minimum of three hats, which I duly did.
-They also stated that even with a custom mold, the hats could not be larger than 45cm.
+They also stated that even with a custom mould, the hats could not be larger than 45cm.
 This was only an inch off each side smaller than the original design and I decided this would be barely noticeable (and no-one actually has noticed).
 This would also make them less prone to damage.

 I have to give credit to the Spanish hatters for doing a great job.
 As a hatter I make a really great photographer hahahaha..... but I must be honest and say that the Spaniards made a far better hat than I ever could.
 Or indeed, given the type of hat in question, that English hatters ever could.
 Technically, I mean.
 They really are superb.
 Creatively the design remained mine, of course.